What it is

 The importance of the report compiled by the CAFCASS advisor cannot be underestimated.
 In what is otherwise an adversarial system, it represents the only source of independent testimony, and as such is considered to be fair and objective.
 A judge who goes against the recommendations of the CAFCASS report will need to justify their reasons for doing so.

 Social services interventions

-In public law cases, where social services have raised concerns about a child, or have contested adoptions, CAFCASS advisors represent the rights and interests of the child, and have the power to appoint a legal representative on their behalf.
-In these situations they write a report for the court similar to the formal report sometimes required for private custody cases.
+In public law cases where social services have raised concerns about a child or have contested adoptions, CAFCASS advisors represent the rights and interests of the child and have the power to appoint a legal representative on their behalf.
+In these situations, they write a report for the court similar to the formal report sometimes required for private child arrangement cases.
 Again, the report is evidence-based, takes into account the wishes of the child, and reaches a conclusion about what the advisor feels is the best outcome for the child.

 Beyond the courtroom

-For more information about CAFCASS and the family support services they offer, or to find out more about family mediation services, contact us.
+For more information about CAFCASS and the family support services they offer visit their website, or to find out more about family mediation services, contact us.

 To find out more information about family mediation, or if you think you would like to enquire about our family mediation service please schedule a free no obligation consultation.